5afe/safe/spec/replace_browser_extension/01_main.rst

 Steps
 +++++
 3. 2.
-While staying in the Intro screen, the safe balance is updated (say, new incoming transfer was received to the safe account).
+While staying in the Intro screen, the Safe balance is updated (say, new incoming transfer was received to the Safe account).
       The new balance is enough for making the transaction.
    3. Error message disappears.
 "Start" action becomes active.
       Proceeding according to `Happy Case No. 4 <happy_4_>`_